 National Middle Level Education Month - March

-NASSP has joined with the Association for Middle Level Education, The National Forum to Accelerate Middle Grades Reform, and the National Association of Elementary Principals to declare March the official month to celebrate middle level education.
+NASSP has joined with the Association for Middle Level Education, The National Forum to Accelerate Middle Grades Reform, Adolescent Success, and Let's Move!
+Active Schools to declare March the official month to celebrate middle level education.

 Here are a few ideas to help you make the most of National Middle Level Education Month:

 - Get the word out.
 Develop a few message points about your school that you want to share.
 Put them on business cards for the staff, on your fax cover sheet, in parent newsletters, on your website, Facebook page, etc.

 - Develop a brochure.
 Call it “50 Magnificent Things about Our Middle School” and distribute it at registration, open house, conferences, and other events.
 Give copies to your district office and local realtors to pass on to those considering moving into your attendance area.

 - Connect with local realtors.
 Host a breakfast or lunch, and then give them a tour of your schools and share programs that make you proud.
 Realtors are often the ones asked questions about the schools in the area.

 - Engage your superintendent.
 Keep your superintendent and board informed of effective middle level practices.
 Pass on articles or websites you think would interest them.
 Invite them to attend a middle level conference with you.
 Offer to share results of a successful program at a school board meeting – and bring along students to help with the report!
 Send board members copies of your school newsletter.